EU AI Act for LLM buyers: what to track without overclaiming

 Lightweight compliance steps for small teams

-• Date checked: 2026-05-25.
-Phased enforcement means some obligations have effective dates still in the future.
+- Assumptions: Phased enforcement means some obligations have effective dates still in the future as of May 2026.
 Implementation guidance from the European Commission and national regulators is evolving.
+This article assumes the reader is building or procuring LLM-based features for use within or serving the EU market.

-• Caveats: This is operational guidance, not legal advice.
-Risk categorisation depends on the specific use case, not the model.
+- Limitations: This article provides operational guidance, not legal advice.
+Risk categorisation depends on specific use cases, not the model.
 The Act is supplemented by national legislation in some EU member states.
-UK organisations should track the UK government’s AI regulation approach separately — it diverges from the EU framework post-Brexit.
+UK organisations should track the UK government’s separate AI regulation approach — it diverges from the EU framework post-Brexit.
+Annex III interpretation and enforcement practice will evolve as national regulators issue guidance.

 Change log